sampsyo/cs6120/content/blog/2019-11-02-reconsider-custom-allocation/index.md

 #### Saving Space with Custom Allocation

 The example above actually uses more memory than a heap.
 That is more common, but they can also be used to reduce the memory footprint, primarily by preventing fragmentation.
 For instance, if memory fragmentation is a huge issue, but you know rougly what fraction of your memory is used by objects of different sizes, you can partition it into pieces, and deal with each size class separately, which offers much better guarantees about the worst and average case fragemtation.
 This is commonly done in practice; [Mesh][], for instance, requires that all pages in question are of the same size class.
-The paper refers to these as "per-class custom allocators".
+[The paper we will analyze][paper] refers to allocators liek these as "per-class custom allocators".

 For all of these reasons, in 2002, it was common practice and widely condisered a good idea to write a custom memory allocation for your program to improve performance.